 - I’ve never been big on lash primers, and don’t think they really work all that well, so the only other option I can suggest is to only use waterproof mascaras.
 To double-up, try priming your lids and setting with powder to help stave off the oil for at least a while longer, which will definitely help the wear-time of any mascara.

-Anonymous asked: Hey Sam,
+Anonymous said: Hey Sam,

 I recently bought the Classic Clarisonic and I love it!
 But I was just wondering what the difference was between the Clarisonic with 3 speeds and the Pro.

 Also, do you have any skincare/ makeup tips for going on an airplane?
 My face always seems dry no matter how much mosturizer I have on.

 The Clarisonic Pro is the one with 3 Speeds.
 The Classic only has 2.

 For airplane travel, definitely start out by upping your water intake two to three days before you start traveling.
 On the plane, skip the soda and make sure to drink at least a glass (or one of those dinky plastic cups they give you that always spills…) of water every hour, at least.